 For more scoop on PEs or Professional Engineers, check this out.

 #9 Financially stability

 Look, being a consulting engineer doesn’t automatically mean you’re taking a wild ride on the financial roller coaster.

 In well-established consulting engineering firms, you’re building lasting relationships with clients, setting up a steady flow of fresh projects.
 And if you’re thinking of setting up a one-person show, you can slowly but surely build your clientele.

 The secret sauce?
 Keep your skills sharp and deliver service that knocks your clients’ socks off.
 This formula keeps your clients coming back for more and gets them spreading the good word about you.

 At the end of the day, whether you’re a consultant or not, if you’re a mediocre engineer or part of a shaky company, you risk being handed your pink slip.

 “What is consulting engineering?” wrap up

-What are your thoughts on the consulting engineering field?
-How impactful do you view consulting engineering firms to be?
+What’s your take on the consulting engineering field?
+How impactful do you think consulting engineering firms really are?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER